llbbl/mac-dev-setup/README.md

 # Mac OS X Dev Setup

 This document describes howto setup a developer environment on a new Mac.
-We will set up PHP, Python, MySQL, Ruby and Redis.
+We will set up PHP, nginx, Python, MySQL, Ruby, Node and Redis.

 - [System update](#system-update)